-The midterm and final exams account for 60% of your overall grade and are equally-weighted.
+The midterm and final exams account for 60% of your overall grade and are equally weighted.
 Exams will cover only the readings and the lesson videos and will consist of only multiple-choice questions.
 The midterm will cover only the content learned in Weeks 1-6 of the course and the final exam will cover only the content learned in Weeks 7-14.

 Exams in this course will be proctored and timed.
-A proctored exam is similar to one that you would take in the classroom.
+A proctored exam is like one that you would take in the classroom.
 This means no open books, notes, web browsers, or similar resources are allowed, unless otherwise stated by your professor.
 The use of mobile phones and tablet devices is also prohibited.

 Honorlock is utilized for student identity verification and exam proctoring.
 Honorlock provides student identity verification via facial and ID photos.
 You must have a secure private location to take an exam.
-You will also be asked to scan the room around you.
+You will also be asked to scan the room around you AND importantly the workspace on which you are taking the exam.
+During the exam, your face must be clearly visible (not obscured by any masks, caps, or hoods).
+Room scans not completed slowly and thoroughly including a scan of your desk where you are taking the exam can be cause for investigation of academic dishonesty.
+While we encourage you to keep the contact number of honorlock in the event you run into any problems during the exam, you should keep it nearby but not on the desk/work surface where you are taking the exam.
+The exam surface should be completely free of any written material, books, and other digital devices to remove any potential flags for academic dishonesty.
 For proctored exams, Honorlock employs AI technology to notify course instructors of potential academic integrity violations.
-Course instructors are able to review video of the potential violations and resolve potential academic integrity issues.
-For each course in which the Honorlock is used, you will have the opportunity to take an on-boarding test so you are familiar with how it works.
+Course instructors can review video of the potential violations and resolve potential academic integrity issues.
+For each course in which the Honorlock is used, you will have the opportunity to take an on-boarding test, so you are familiar with how it works.
 Honorlock requires the installation of Google Chrome and the Honorlock Chrome extension.

-Exams must be submitted on Canvas by 11:59 pm EST on the due date.
+Exams may be taken at any time before the deadline and must be submitted on Canvas by 11:59 pm EST on the due date.
 Any submission after this time (regardless of whether it is by minutes, hours, or days) will not be accepted.
 There is NO GRACE PERIOD for taking the exam.
 Students are responsible for making sure that their systems are compatible with the proctoring software and that they enter the exam with enough time to spare to ensure they receive the full testing time.